cncf/wg-serverless/workflow/spec/spec.md

             }
         },
         "transition": {
-          "description": "Transition definition after all branches have completed execution", "$ref": "#/definitions/transition"
+          "description": "Next transition of the workflow after all branches have completed execution", "$ref": "#/definitions/transition"
         }
     },